sksq96/dress-your-pet/fireman.md

-Dress a realistic firefighter outfit to the original animal.
+Contour fit a realistic firefighter outfit to the original animal.
 Keep original face and posture.